MechanicalRock/mechanicalrock.github.io/_posts/2023-07-24-single-vs-multi-tenant.md

 |  +--------------+  |       |  +--------------+    |
 ---------------------       ------------------------

-In this diagram, each customer has their dedicated instance of the single tenant application, including its application logic and a separate database.
+In this diagram, each customer has their dedicated instance of the Isolated Tenancy application, including its application logic and a separate database.
 The applications run independently, and customer data is stored in individual, isolated databases, ensuring data privacy and security.

-## When to choose Single Tenant Model
+## When to choose Isolated Tenancy Model

-Single-tenant architectures come into play when certain needs call for exclusive resources, data privacy, and extensive customization.
-Let's explore some use cases where opting for a single tenant might be the best choice.
+Isolated tenancy architectures come into play when certain needs call for exclusive resources, data privacy, and extensive customization.
+Let's explore some use cases where opting for a Isolated Tenancy might be the best choice.

-- Predictable Performance: Applications that require consistent and predictable performance, without any contention for resources, can benefit from single tenant setups.
+- Predictable Performance: Applications that require consistent and predictable performance, without any contention for resources, can benefit from Isolated Tenancy setups.
 This is especially relevant for resource-intensive applications.

-- Legacy Systems: Some organizations may have legacy systems that are not easily compatible with multi-tenant architectures.
-In such cases, adopting a single tenant approach might be more practical.
+- Legacy Systems: Some organizations may have legacy systems that are not easily compatible with Shared Tenancy architectures.
+In such cases, adopting a Isolated Tenancy approach might be more practical.

 - Data Security and Compliance: Industries like healthcare, finance, and government often deal with sensitive data subject to strict regulatory compliance.
-Single tenant ensures complete data isolation and control, reducing the risk of data breaches.
+Isolated Tenancy ensures complete data isolation and control, reducing the risk of data breaches.

 - Customization and Control: Certain businesses require deep customization and control over their software environment.
-Single tenant allows them to tailor the application to their unique needs, without being constrained by shared configurations.
+Isolated Tenancy allows them to tailor the application to their unique needs, without being constrained by shared configurations.

-Here's an example of an application that would thrive with a single tenant architecture:
+Here's an example of an application that would thrive with a Isolated Tenancy architecture:

-A large financial institution handling sensitive customer data and regulatory compliance would greatly benefit from a single tenant architecture.
-With single tenant, they can ensure that each customer's financial information remains completely isolated and secure, allowing them to maintain strict data privacy and customization requirements tailored to individual client needs.
-This level of control and separation makes single tenant an ideal choice for industries with high-security demands and specific data handling protocols..
+A large financial institution handling sensitive customer data and regulatory compliance would greatly benefit from a Isolated Tenancy architecture.
+With Isolated Tenancy, they can ensure that each customer's financial information remains completely isolated and secure, allowing them to maintain strict data privacy and customization requirements tailored to individual client needs.
+This level of control and separation makes Isolated Tenancy an ideal choice for industries with high-security demands and specific data handling protocols..

-## What is Multi-Tenant Model
+## What is Shared Tenancy Model

-Multi-tenant is like a communal approach in software.
+Shared Tenancy also known as multi-tenant in some instance is like a communal approach in software.
 Imagine one big clubhouse where lots of friends hang out together.
 In this model, everyone shares the same cool software and resources, but don't worry, your data and secrets are kept safe in your own private room.
 So, while it's a big party, your stuff stays just for your eyes!

-Key benefits of a multi-tenant model:
+Key benefits of a Shared Tenancy model:

-- Scalability: Multi-tenant architectures are generally more flexible in terms of scaling, as resources can be dynamically allocated based on the needs of each customer.
+- Scalability: Shared Tenancy architectures are generally more flexible in terms of scaling, as resources can be dynamically allocated based on the needs of each customer.

-- Cost-effectiveness: By sharing resources among multiple customers, the cost per customer is typically lower compared to single tenant setups.
+- Cost-effectiveness: By sharing resources among multiple customers, the cost per customer is typically lower compared to Isolated Tenancy setups.

 - Resource Sharing: Multiple customers share the same pool of resources, such as servers, databases, and processing power, which optimizes resource utilization and reduces overall costs.